ReubenJPitts/treesearch/readme.md

 ['atolero', '-']
 ~~~

 We get the same answer: the function understands that other topological coordinates, such as AuxP *apur*, are not its sisters.
-This function even returns the right answer with multiple layers of coordination embedded within each other.
+This function even returns the right answer with multiple layers of coordination embedded within each other, and it understands when subordinate COORDs are recursive and when they are arguments of the coordinands of their superordinate COORD.
+In short, it just understands how the system works.

 Finally, suppose we want to get the children of *atolero*, which means its own specific arguments and satellites, but also those it shares with its sibling (but not those belonging exclusively to its sibling).
 This gives: